• Mobility Rising

 From the newsletter

-The global hypercharger market is projected to grow from $7.65 billion in 2024 to $17.58 billion by 2032, according to a new report by DataM Intelligence 4market Research LLP.
-Africa however still lags behind, with the majority of the continent’s EVs using slower AC chargers.
-Faster DC chargers that are being used on the continent typically deliver less than 350 kW.
+The global hyper-charger market is projected to grow from $7.65 billion in 2024 to $17.58 billion by 2032, according to a new research report by DataM Intelligence.
+Africa however still lags behind, with the majority of the continent’s EVs using slow AC chargers.
+Faster DC chargers being used on the continent still typically deliver less than 350 kW.

 • BYD’s megawatt flash charging technology, launched this year, is the fastest in the world, with charging speeds that can take a vehicle's battery from 10% to 80% in just 5 minutes.
-This technology uses chargers of up to 1.2 MW in power.
+This technology enables chargers of up to 1.2 MW.

-• Africa is however lagging behind in this area, with the majority of its fastest chargers able to provide only a fraction of BYD’s powerful charger.
-Currently, the fastest EV chargers in Africa have a capacity range of 150 kW to 480 kW, with some pilots reaching 350 kW or higher.
+• Africa is lagging, with the majority of its fastest chargers providing a fraction of BYD’s most powerful.
+Currently, the fastest chargers in Africa have a capacity range of 150 kW to 480 kW.

 More details